Sp3rick/GroupHelp/README.md

 -short term:

     create solid and relaiable bot base
+    implement time zone setting
+    create a command parser

+-medium term:
+    (once bot will be declared ready to use) add code versioning system to update database when user update it

 -long  term:

-    allow bot clone bot when user give a token support all group help fuunctions and more
+    support all group help functions